lizmat/articles/its-time-to-rak-4.md

 The two most important filesystem filters are `--file` and `--dir`.
 They expect a piece of code that will be given the [`basename`](https://docs.raku.org/type/IO::Path#method_basename) of a file or a directory, and which should return a trueish value to allow the file / directory to be accepted.
 And they can also be specified as a flag: `--file` for unconditional acceptance, and `--/dir` for unconditional denial.

 By default, `--file` and `dir='!.starts-with(".")'` are assumed.
-Which effectively means, don't recurse into directories that start with a period, and accept all files in there.
+Which effectively means, don't recurse into directories that start with a period, and accept all files in any other directory.

 To make it easier for you to specify files given by one or more extensions, you can use the `--extensions` argument:
 ```